What Makes a Good Website: Features, Best Practices & Examples

 Mobile optimization

-Over half of the world’s Internet traffic comes from mobile devices.
-So, even if you think your customers will primarily use desktops, you definitely need a mobile-friendly version of your website.
+A little over half of the world’s Internet traffic comes from mobile devices.
+So, even if you think your customers will primarily use desktops, you definitely need a mobile-friendly, responsive design for your website.

 Suppose you don’t know much about web design.
 In that case, you might be surprised that the design of a mobile website is an entirely separate project from the design of your desktop version.
 While using the same colors, content, and images, you might have to rethink the layout to keep your mobile website user-friendly.